dlt-hub/dlt/docs/website/docs/running-in-production/running.md

 ## Enable Sentry tracing

-You can enable exception and runtime [tracing via Sentry](../running-in-production/tracing.md)
+You can enable exception and runtime [tracing via Sentry](../running-in-production/tracing.md).

 ## Set the log level and format

-You can set log level and switch logging to json format
+You can set the log level and switch logging to JSON format.

 ```toml
 [runtime]